Features

 The agent wants to issue a $847 refund to customer_4f2a.

-reason: order #38291 never shipped policy: §4.2 (over $500 → human review) tenant: acme · invoked by: agent.refund-flow
+reason: order #38291 never shipped policy: §4.2 (over $500 → human review) project: acme · invoked by: agent.refund-flow

 Declare your APIs as tools.
 Tavora handles the calling loop, retries, and structured-output parsing.